wwarthen/RomWBW/Source/Doc/UserGuide.md

 the operating system is aware of the partition table updates.
 Start CP/M 2.2 or Z-System from ROM again.

+#### FAT Partition

+At this point you may want to consider creating a FAT partition Please see the section [FAT Filesystem Preparation] for detils on how to setup the FAT partition.

 ### Slice Initialization

 You need to initialize each slice for CP/M to use it.